darumatic/apigee-cli/README.rst

 from our templates on GitLab with their specified requirements with a single command.

 ^^^^^^^^^^^^^
-Encrypting KVMs at rest and decrypting at runtime for CI/CD
+Encrypting KVMs at rest and decrypting via CI/CD
 ^^^^^^^^^^^^^

 This section will describe how we use the Apigee CLI to encrypt KVM secrets and rest